KnownStormChaser/master-weather-model-list/AI_MODELS.md

 ### ECMWF in-house architecture
 - **[AIFS Single](./models/nwp_models/global/eu/aifs-single.md)** and **[AIFS ENS](./models/ensemble_models/global/eu/aifs-ens.md)** use ECMWF's own encoder–processor–decoder architecture with attention-based GNN encoder/decoder and sliding-window transformer processor.
 Not derived from GraphCast or FourCastNet.
 - **[AICON-Global](./models/nwp_models/global/germany/aicon-global.md)** (DWD) shares the Anemoi encoder–processor–decoder framework with AIFS, applied to ICON's icosahedral mesh and model-level vertical structure rather than ECMWF's lat–lon / pressure-level setup.
+- **[Bris](./models/ensemble_models/regional/norway/bris.md)** (MET Norway) is reported to use the same Anemoi framework, applied to a global stretched grid refined over the Nordic and Arctic domains.
+It pairs a forecaster checkpoint with a separate temporal-interpolator checkpoint, following the HourGlass downscaling approach (Ingstad et al. 2026). **The Anemoi attribution is inferred rather than sourced** — from the `bris-inference` tooling name and the ECMWF co-authors on Nordhagen et al. (2025) — and is not stated in MET Norway's own documentation. **TBD:** confirm with MET Norway before treating this lineage as established.

 ---